 Faction keywords

-A key thing to remember when building armies for 40K 9th Edition, as in its predecessor, is that some of your units’ rules and abilities may depend on them being part of a detachment (or sometimes a whole army) composed entirely of units that share a given keyword in their rules.
+A key thing to remember when building armies for 40K 9th Edition, as in its predecessor, was that some of your units’ rules and abilities may depend on them being part of a detachment (or sometimes a whole army) composed entirely of units that share a given keyword in their rules.

 All your detachments must share the same top-level faction keyword – such as [CHAOS] or [IMPERIUM] – to be able to be taken in the same army at all; a detachment of Space Marines can fight alongside a detachment of Sisters of Battle, but they would never make common cause with followers of Chaos.